 - Estrogen balance: Along with folic acid and the antioxidant glutathione, magnesium is critical to Phase II detoxification in the liver.
 During this process, estrogen metabolites are made water-soluble so that they can be excreted from the body in urine or your stool.
 But if you have insufficient magnesium, your liver may be less able to complete Phase II detox, which may contribute to estrogen dominance.
 ED can cause weight gain, fluid retention and also contribute to the development of cancers of the breast and ovaries.
 For more about this, take a look at my post about ED.

-- Insulin Sensitivity: Magnesium is so helpful for lowering blood sugar that some experts call it ‘natural metformin’ – in reference to the drug used to stabilize blood sugars in people with diabetes Type 2.
+- Insulin Sensitivity: Magnesium is so helpful for lowering blood sugar that some experts call it ‘natural metformin’ – in reference to the drug used to stabilize blood sugars in people with type II diabetes.
 When magnesium helps stabilize blood sugars, women feel fewer cravings for snacks and find it much easier to lose weight or maintain a healthy weight.
-Conversely, when people are deficient in magnesium their risk of impaired insulin and the development of diabetes Type 2 shoots up.
+Conversely, when people are deficient in magnesium their risk of impaired insulin and the development of type II diabetes shoots up.

 - Production of steroid sex hormones: Magnesium is involved in pivotal processes that allow your body to produce estrogen, progesterone and testosterone.